YourNiceCv

 The "Black Hole" Explained: Why Good Candidates Fail

 The ATS "black hole" is a real phenomenon.
-It occurs when a highly qualified candidate submits their CV, but due to technical errors, the recruiter never sees it.
+It occurs when a highly qualified candidate submits their resume, but due to technical errors, the recruiter never sees it.
 Here are the primary reasons this happens:

 1. Complex Formatting: Using tables, text boxes, multiple columns, or graphics.
 The parser reads left-to-right, top-to-bottom.
 Columns scramble the text, mixing your job title with the dates on the opposite side of the page.